 I graduated from medical school in 1984.
 After finishing an Obstetrics and Gynecology residency in 1988, I took a fellowship in Reproductive Endocrinology and Infertility.
 In 1990, I joined the faculty at the University of Oklahoma Health Sciences Center (OUHSC) and became the director of the assisted reproductive technology there.
 In 1995, I moved my practice to the private sector, to INTEGRIS Medical Center, where I became the medical director of the Bennett Fertility Institute.
 I still maintain an appointment at OUHSC as a Clinical Associate Professor, although most of my time is spent in direct patient care in my private practice.
 I am board-certified in both general Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility.

-My background is slightly different than most.
+My background is different than most.
 I grew up in Israel and immigrated to the United States in 1976.
 I did 3 years of military service in Israel and started college 4 years later than my peers.
-I had the opportunity to travel extensively prior to college, and to work as a sheet metal worker, fruit picker, waiter, orderly, and gardener and pool cleaner before practicing medicine.
+I had the opportunity to travel extensively prior to college, and to work as a sheet metal worker, fruit picker, waiter, orderly, gardener and pool cleaner before practicing medicine.
 Clearly, I gave myself enough time to select a suitable career and also to learn what not to take for granted.
 I don’t play golf but I am very involved in community activities, charity, and medical politics.
 Most importantly, I love my profession and I hope that it shows!

 Here is a general description of my practice and the type of medical problems that I evaluate and treat: